 Research interests

-- State policy on care provision.
+- State policy on care provision and employment regulation.

 - Trade union strategies within the social care sector and theorisations of unionism.